k8elau/clickbait-twitter-bot/README.md

 # clickbait-twitter-bot
-clickbait headline generating twitter bot see it in action: https://twitter.com/clickbait_
+clickbait headline generating twitter bot

+see it in action (paused in late november for updates): https://twitter.com/clickbait_